Raad05/neetcode-DSA/Readme.md

 - Problem 700 - Search in a Binary Search Tree
 - Problem 235 - Lowest Common Ancestor of a Binary Search Tree
+- Problem 701 - Insert into a Binary Search Tree